-As the EpEndDate variable (3.19), this variable is taken directly from UCDP's Conflict Termination Dataset.
+As with the EpEndDate variable (3.19), this variable was previously taken directly from UCDP's Conflict Termination Dataset.
+However, since many dates have been revised (see above), this variable has also seen numerous changes.

 3.21 GWNoA

 To facilitate analytical use of the dataset, country codes for the active state(s) on side A are listed in this field.
 The country codes are taken from Gleditsch & Ward (2007).
 In line with Section 3.3, in internal conflicts GWNoA lists the country code of the government; in interstate conflicts it arbitrarily lists one of the states and in extrasystemic conflicts it lists the code for the colonial state.
 This variable may contain more than one country.